How to Fix Apex Legends Crashing in Ranked Mode?

 Uninstall the Game Through Origin

-1. Launch Steam and navigate to the Steam Library.
+1. Open Steam and go to your Library.

 Uninstalling the Game Through Steam